The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 - Legal guardians or court-appointed representatives can also file claims for those unable to act for themselves.

-By understanding these legal options in cases of abuse or neglect, families can take action to secure justice and hold negligent facilities accountable.
+By understanding these legal options in cases involving nursing home injuries, families can take action to secure justice and hold negligent facilities accountable.
 A knowledgeable nursing home abuse lawyer can guide families through the legal process.

 How Our Nursing Home Abuse Attorneys Can Help